eth-protocol-fellows/protocol-studies/docs/wiki/protocol/data-structures.md

 Merkle Root is stored in the **Block Header**.
 Read more about the strucutre of a Block inside Ethereum (_will be linked this to relevant doc once its ready_)

+The main parent node is called Root, hence the hash inside is Root Hash.
+There is infinitesimally small chance(1 in 1.16x10^77 for a single SHA-256 hash) to create two different states with the same root hash, and any attempt to modify state with different values will result in a different state root hash.

 The image below depicts a simplified version of the working of a Merkle Tree:

 - The lead nodes contain the actual data(for simplicity, we have taken numbers)